crdrost/essay-seeds/maths/real analysis notes.md

 # The Integers
 I'm going to start off by assuming that you know a lot about the integers, including zero and the negatives.
 It's a lot of axioms when you write it down!
-Let a, b, c be integers, then their algebraic structure looks like this:
+Let a, b, c be integers, then their arithmetic structure looks like this:

     « closure »                    « associative »
         a + b is an integer            (a + b) + c = a + (b + c)